github/gh-valet/README.md

 #### Audit

-The `audit` subcommand can be used to scan a CI server output a summary of the current pipelines.
+The `audit` subcommand can be used to scan a CI server and output a summary of the current pipelines.
 This summary can then be used to plan timelines for migrating to GitHub Actions.

 To run an audit, use the following command to determine the options that are relevant to your use case: